About Our School

 Parent and Community Support

 Lewis enjoys vigorous parent and community support.
-We have a strong and active PTA that helps sponsor and support many school wide activities.
-In addition parents and community members are actively encouraged to volunteer in classrooms through our Helping Hands program.
+We have a strong and active PTA and Foundation that helps sponsor and support many school wide activities.
+In addition parents and community members are actively encouraged to volunteer in classrooms.
 The faculty and staff of Lewis are committed to a high level of parent involvement and are proud of our high level of parent participation and support.